-Won a groundbreaking $1.25B trial for an electric co-op against its generation and transmission provider.
+Won a groundbreaking $1.25B remote trial for an electric co-op against its generation and transmission provider.

 Wheeler Trigg O'Donnell (WTO) lawyers won a groundbreaking $1.25 billion dispute for United Power, Inc. against Tri-State Generation & Transmission, Inc. The ruling is important to Colorado distribution cooperatives and establishes a methodology for calculating just and non-discriminatory terms on which a distribution cooperative may withdraw as a member and owner of a generation and transmission (G&T) cooperative.